Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 30

 Biggest breakthrough: TE George Kittle.
 The 49ers believed strongly that he could be a difference-maker after he fell into their laps in the fifth round of last year's draft.
 Kittle flashed that potential in 2017, but injuries slowed him from having the type of splashy rookie season that would draw much national attention.
 Now healthy, Kittle has had a breakthrough season that has vaulted him into the upper echelon of the league's tight ends.
-He has already set the 49ers' franchise record for receiving yards by a tight end in a season and is within striking distance of the NFL record (1,327 yards).
-As a bonus, he is also an excellent blocker and is entrenched as a key component of the franchise moving forward. -- Nick Wagoner
+He already has set the 49ers' franchise record for receiving yards by a tight end in a season and is within striking distance of the NFL record (1,327 yards).
+As a bonus, he is also an excellent blocker and is entrenched as a key component of the franchise. -- Nick Wagoner

 30. New York Jets (4-10)